dccuchile/wefe/doc/user_guide_measurement.rst

 It is usual to want to test many queries of some bias criterion (gender, ethnicity, religion, politics, socioeconomic, among others) on several models at the same time.
-Trying to use ``run_query`` on each pair embedding-query can be a bit complex and will require extra work to implement.
+Trying to use ``run_query`` on each pair embedding-query can be a bit complex and could require extra work to implement.

 This is why the library also implements a function to test multiple